 - Listen to your favorite music.

-- Find some funny videos on the Internet (or watch some comedy stand-up videos).
+- Find some funny videos on the Internet (or watch stand-up comedy videos).

 - Eat something delicious